matanui159/m84x/README.md

 The `HLT` instruction will poll events, draw the frame, and wait up to a tenth of a second.
 For this reason, the runtime (and by extension the SNAK game) may freeze if the code doesn't reach another `HLT` instruction.

 ## The Debugger
 Everytime the debugger stops, it will show a dump of all 256 bytes of memory, the current register values, and the decompiled line it's about to run.
-It also shows certain predictions of what this value could have been along with the values in memory they point to.
+It also shows certain predictions of what this value could represent along with the values in memory they point to.

 After which it asks the user which line they want to goto.
 If the user doesn't enter anything and just presses enter, it will stop at the next instruction, otherwise it will keep running until it hits the address provided.